erik/alexandra/README.md

 @app.launch
 def launch_handler():
-    return alexandra.respond(
-        reprompt_text='What would you like to do?'
+    return alexandra.reprompt('What would you like to do?')
-    )

 @app.intent('MyNameIs')